 - Does someone in your home have pet allergies?
 Before you make this assumption, confirm with your doctor.
 There are many allergens in most homes that can be irritants.
 Pet dander is not always the culprit.
 Read this information from the Humane Society of the United States on how to alleviate allergy problems when living with pets.

 - Are you moving?
 Check out pet-friendly rentals first.
 They do exist!
 In the Columbia area, look at this list.
 If you do have to relocate, please think of your pet as a family member.

 If you have exhausted all of your options and believe it’s best that a rescue is best for your animal, please understand that Second Chance accepts animals into its program based upon the resources that are available to appropriately care for that particular animal.
-Second Chance is full of cats and kittens at the moment!
-We are not able to take more right now.
-Please check back.
-If you need to talk about a cat you adopted from us, write to firstname.lastname@example.org.
-If you have a dog that needs a new home, please fill out this FORM.
+If you have a cat that needs a new home, please fill out this FORM. **NOTE THERE IS A SEVERAL WEEK WAIT FOR CATS AT THIS TIME *** If you have a dog that needs a new home, please fill out this FORM.